-This primitive skills 1-day course is an excellent opportunity to teaching you what is available from an animal’s carcass other than just the meat and has been described as “A real stone age awakening”.
+This primitive skills 2-day course is an excellent opportunity to learn what is available from an animal’s carcass other than just the meat and has been described as ‘a real Stone Age awakening’.

-The hunter gatherers of the past would have recognised that a hunted animal could provide a vast range of possibilities beyond the feast that it provided.
+The hunter-gatherers of the past would have recognised that a hunted animal could provide a vast range of possibilities beyond the feast it provided.

-During the course, you will learn how to butcher a deer, cook the meat over an open fire and enjoy these delicacies for lunch.
-Then with the aid of flint tools such as scrapers and burins, you will create artifacts that were used during the stone age.
-Some typical items are shown in the picture below.
-There is also the option of tanning a small section of hide if you choose.
+During this course, you will learn how to butcher a deer, tan the hide, prepare pemmican, make cordage from the tendons and - with the aid of flint tools such as scrapers and burins - you will create artefacts that were used during the Stone Age.
+Some typical items are shown in the picture below:

-This course is available for £80 per person for a 1day experience where you have a truly memorable experience and make some new friends during your time with us.
+This course is available for £120 per person where you will have a truly memorable experience and make some new friends during your time with us.

 The course begins at 9.30am on day 1 and ends at 4.30pm on day 2.